alexandrekleppa/LSTM-for-predicting-facebook-open-stock-price/README.md

 ### TO DO:
 - Download the stock price from the internet
 - Add the sheet to yout python environment
-- Chose the time window to be analyzed for the prediction (in this case 90 days)
+- Chose the time window to be analyzed for the prediction
-- Chose the time window to be predicted (in this case 10 days)
+- Chose the time window to be predicted
 - Train your code
 - Make the prediction
 - Plot the results